Introduction

 ).

-The workaround is to create Nix-compatible forks of those packages.
-For instance, Glistix maintains its own fork of the standard library.
-To use them, however, we have the following challenges:
+The workaround is to create and/or use Nix-compatible forks of those packages.
+For instance, Glistix maintains its own fork of Gleam's standard library, called glistix_stdlib

-.
-However, you will have to do that by yourself for any other package patches you might need (e.g. glistix/json
+(the lines shown above are already written to the config by default).
+However, you will still have to add more patches by yourself for any other package patches you - or your dependencies - might need (e.g. glistix_json

 ).